willie/advent/README.md

-# advent
+# advent of code
-advent of code solutions, plus some utilities
+solutions and utilities